Financial Director & Marketing

-How did you get into tourism: By accident, I wanted to live in the Okavango Delta.
+How did you get into tourism?
+By accident, basically I just wanted to live in the Okavango Delta.

-What is the most unusual antics have clients gotten up to: We had a Belgian guest at Oddballs who jumped into the channel outside the bar and started doing laps in his speedos (having been warned earlier that day about the 4m long croc).
+What is the most unusual antics have clients gotten up to?
+We once had a Belgian guest at Oddballs who jumped into the channel outside the bar and started doing laps in his speedos (having been warned earlier that day about the 4m long crocodile)…